 2. Chili Piper

-Chili Piper is a fascinating tool that serves as the backbone of an automated meeting system that gathers key insights about leads when they are interacting with your website and then intelligently organizes them and sends them through to sales and marketing in whatever way you configure it to do so.
+Chili Piper is a lead routing tool that serves as the backbone of an automated meeting system that gathers key insights about leads when they are interacting with your website and then intelligently organizes them and sends them through to sales and marketing in whatever way you configure it to do so.
 Their suite of analytics and reporting can be a crucial source of information for RevOps to evaluate how things are going and make procedural changes as needed.

 MixPanel provides visualization tools in order to better understand the data flowing through your funnel.
 If the systems are working correctly together, the dashboards created by this tool can be an invaluable ally in identifying trends and patterns and acting on them timelessly.
 A business is only as strong as its data and so it’s worth spending time and resources to get this piece right.
 This is especially true in the world of RevOps where you are still likely to have to educate and persuade various stakeholders about the value of this new function.